codevally/linux-ansible-config/README.md

 ### Creating a New Server with Ansible ###

-To create a new Linode using Ansible and the Linode API:

-    ./do.sh create-linode LINODE_NAME

-To create a new server on Digital Ocean using Ansible and the Digital Ocean version 1 API:

-    ./do.sh create-droplet DROPLET_NAME

 To create a new server on Amazon Web Services using Ansible and the EC2 API:

     ./do.sh create-ec2 SECURITY_GROUP_NAME SUBNET_ID KEYPAIR_NAME